 I am planning to have a baby soon.
-What should I know that will help me have a good pregnancy and successful outcome?
+What should I know that will help me have a good pregnancy and a successful outcome?

 Endeavour to be in optimal nutritional health before you conceive.
-It is common for pregnant women to become depleted of nutrients as a pregnancy advances.
+It is common for pregnant women to become depleted of nutrients as their pregnancy advances.
 Remember, when you are pregnant you are feeding two not one!

 Read up on what is a ‘good diet’.
 Have a healthy balanced diet with reasonable amounts of carbohydrates, protein, fat, minerals and vitamins.
 It is a good idea to commence a good quality pregnancy supplement about three months before you conceive to help you optimise your nutritional state.

-If you have a history of iron deficiency anaemia or have heavy periods it is good idea to have a full blood count and iron studies before pregnancy.
+If you have a history of iron deficiency anaemia or have heavy periods it is a good idea to have a full blood count and iron studies before pregnancy.
 Try to correct any iron deficiency before you are pregnant, as there are increased demands on iron stores in pregnancy.
 See in Staying Healthy section of this website Supplements.

 Iodine deficiency is an increasingly common problem in the community.
-There are increasing concerns about iodine levels in diet.
-Low iodine is associated with underactive thyroid, thyroid goitre and in extreme situations cretinism in a newborn baby.
-Have your iodine level checked, have an optimal iodine intake and take an iodine supplement of your level is low.
+There are increasing concerns about iodine levels in the diet.
+Low iodine is associated with an underactive thyroid, thyroid goitre and in extreme situations cretinism in a newborn baby.
+Have your iodine level checked, have an optimal iodine intake and take an iodine supplement if your level is low.
 See in Staying Healthy section of this website Iodine and Pregnancy.

-Have foods rich in folic acid such as dark green leafy vegetables, whole wheat bread, lightly cooked beans and peas, nuts and seeds, sprouts, oranges and grapefruits, liver and other organ meats, poultry , fortified breakfast cereals and enriched grain products.
+Have foods rich in folic acids such as dark green leafy vegetables, whole wheat bread, lightly cooked beans and peas, nuts and seeds, sprouts, oranges and grapefruits, liver and other organ meats, poultry, fortified breakfast cereals and enriched grain products.
 Start taking folate supplements (0.5mg/day) three months before you decide to conceive.
 The oral contraceptive pill can interfere with folate absorption and so should be ceased about 3 months before conceiving.
 But it that doesn’t happen – relax! it is unusual to have a problem.
-While Folic acid deficiency is a known cause of spina bifida, but this is a very uncommon in our community.
+While Folic acid deficiency is a known cause of spina bifida, but this is very uncommon in our community.
 See in Staying Healthy section of this website Folate and folic acid – What’s the difference?